dheera/big-yellow-proxxon-mf70-conversion/README.md

 * 2 x M3 threaded rod cut to ? for Y axis
 * 6 x M3 countersunk screws, 12mm, fully tapped
 * 6 x M3 square nut, 5.5mm x 5.5mm x 1.8mm
-* 6mm x 12mm x 1.5mm oil-impregnated brass thrust washer
+* 4 x 6x12x1.5 oil-impregnated brass thrust washer
-* 6mm x 13mm x 5mm spacer
+* 1 x 6x13x7 spacer (if you can't find 7mm, look for 5mm + 2mm)
-* 2 x M3 machine screws, 35mm, partially tapped
+* 12 x M5 flat head (countersunk) screws
 * AliExpress MF70 conversion shaft couplers -- you only need the "round parts" from the conversion kit -- there are some sellers which will sell only those parts to you

 ### 3D printed parts